The RevitalVision technology is a non-invasive, patient-specific, perceptual learning program based on visual stimulation.

 Several studies have shown that the noise of individual cortical neuron can be modulated by appropriate choice of stimulus conditions and that contrast sensitivity at low levels can be increased through control of stimulus parameters.
 The typical building block of the visual stimulus in the field of visual neuroscience is a Gabor patch (Figure 1), which efficiently activates and matches the shape of receptive fields in the visual cortex.

 Polat and colleagues had demonstrated that contrast sensitivity at low levels can be increased dramatically through a "lateral masking" technique, where collinearly oriented flanking Gabors are displayed in addition to the target Gabor image.

 Figure 1: Receptive Field Structure and the Gabor Patch

 Figure 2.
 The software analyzes the contrast threshold of a Gabor target with the presence of flankers.
 The patient is exposed to two short displays in succession and the patient identifies which display contains three Gabors

-This lateral masking technique to is tailored to a individual computerized training regimen using various parameters of the stimulus (Gabors) such as spatial frequencies, spatial arrangement of the Gabor patches, contrast level, orientation (local and global), tasks order, context, exposure duration.(Figure 3) It improves neuronal efficiency and induced improvement of contrast sensitivity function (CSF) by reducing the noise to signal ratio of neural activity in the primary visual cortex.
+This lateral masking technique is tailored to individual computerized training regimen using various parameters of the stimulus (Gabors) such as spatial frequencies, spatial arrangement of the Gabor patches, contrast level, orientation (local and global), tasks order, context, exposure duration.(Figure 3) It improves neuronal efficiency and induced improvement of contrast sensitivity function (CSF) by reducing the noise to signal ratio of neural activity in the primary visual cortex.

 Figure 3.
 Manipulation of Gabors